Teamsisu/contao-mm-frontendInput/README.md

 How to use it.
 --------------

-Currently the extension is only available over composer use following package to your composer.json
+Currently the extension is only available over composer add following package to your composer.json

 * teamsisu/contao-mm-frontendInput